|

 Why is this useful?

-8. Page numbers
+8. Omit manual page numbers

 In a raw-text work of fiction, there’s no need for page numbers or other headers and footers.